-Each K-8 standard represents the intersection of core ideas for Knowing Science and Using Science.
+Each standard represents the intersection of core ideas for Knowing Science and Using Science.
 This intersection emphasizes that content in Physical, Earth and Space, and Life Sciences is not learned independently from ideas about the nature of science, applications of science, or the social implications of using science.
 The coding of the standard captures this intersection.
-For example, the standard below is an Earth and Space Science standard for grade 4.
-The first "4" in the numbering sequence designates the grade level.
-"E1" is the designated core idea for Knowing Science ("E" - Earth and Space Sciences, "1" - first core idea for this area of science).
-"U1" is the core idea for Using Science ("U" - Using Science, "1" - first core idea for Using Science.
-The "8" at the end of the code is the number designated to the standard and does not imply instructional sequence or importance.
+For example, the standard below is a life science "essential" standard for High School Biology.
+The "Essential HS" indicates this is a core (essential) standard for all students.
+"L2" is the designated core idea for Knowing Science ("L" - Life Science, "2" - second core idea for this area of science).
+"U1" is the core idea for Using Science ("U" - Using Science, "1" - second core idea for Using Science).
+Each standard has one core idea for knowing science and one core idea for using science.
+The "19" at the end of the code is the number designated to this "essential" standard and does not imply instructional sequence or importance.